alexdoyle115/Introduction_to_Deep_Learning_C7082/README.md

 Running the model on the test data gives a true representation of how well the model has worked.
 Running it in batches of 10 over 17 steps it results in an accuracy of 92.94%.
 Fig. 5. and Fig. 6. shows some inconsistency in the validation error.
 A factor influencing that may be due to the validation step having 40 images available each time.
 The accuracy may be lowered by slight over fitting which can be seen in Fig. 3. as the validation error apppears to drop as the training error continues to rise.

 ### 4. Discussion
----

 While the results from the model are not perfect, they are encouraging.
 The Convoltional Neural Network was able to correctly classify images into 3 groups with an accuracy of over 92% on test data.
 There is potential for impoving the accuracy with a couple of tweaks and particularly accessing more images.
 Gathering a larger dataset may improve accuracy but would allow for greater consistency.
 I tried to gather some pictures of my own to test with the model, unfortunatly leaf rust infections are very rare at this early stage in the crop development.

 A model such as this while very simple it could be built upon, as mentioned before further images to increase accuracy, images of leaves that have not been segmented from the background to make it more practical and the addition of a system to reliably take pictures and run them through the model would offer the option of installing it on a robot.
 With companies such as the small robot company (link can be found [here](https://www.smallrobotcompany.com/)) we could see a multitude of sensor robots sent into the fields to detect regions of disease through correct identification to allow for more efficent use of fertilizers and fungicides.
 By removing the human element from the diagnosis it could offer a more consistent picture of the area, this would be particularly useful in work such as resistance scoring in new crop varieties.

 ### 5.Literature
-**Data**

-Arya, Sunny; Singh, Biswabiplab (2020), “Wheat nitrogen deficiency and leaf rust image dataset”, Mendeley Data, V1, doi: 10.17632/th422bg4yd.1
+**Data** -Arya, Sunny; Singh, Biswabiplab (2020), “Wheat nitrogen deficiency and leaf rust image dataset”, Mendeley Data, V1, doi: 10.17632/th422bg4yd.1

 Bock, C.H., Parker, P.E., Cook, A.Z., Riley, T. and Gottwald, T.R., 2009.
 Comparison of assessment of citrus canker foliar symptoms by experienced and inexperienced raters.
 Plant Disease, 93(4), pp.412-424.